 When it comes to Pulau Perhentian vs Pulau Redang for this category, second place goes to Redang Island.
 This is simply because the Perhentian Islands are more built up.
 However, the upside of Perhentians is that the trekking is better signposted and it’s easier to get around.

-All islands are beautiful.
-If you don’t visit any other on this list, you may think you are visiting the most beautiful island ever no matter which island you go to.
+All of the islands are beautiful.
+If you only visit one of the islands on this list, you’ll think you are visiting the most beautiful island , regardless of which island you go to.
 So regardless of Pulau Perhentian vs Redang vs Tioman, they are all just stunning.

 However, when it comes to Redang or Tioman or Perhentian, the winner for me is clear.

 Honestly, Long Beach took my breath away when I first saw it and I have been to tons of beaches around the world declared to be the best.

 The sand is just so so white and the water every shade of blue.
 It wins far and away from me.